lubiana/no-framework-tutorial/09-dependency-injector.md

 ### Dependency Injector

+In the last chapter we rewrote our Actions to require the response-objet as a constructor parameter, and provided it in the dispatcher section of our `Bootstrap.php`.
+As we only have one dependency this works really fine, but if we have different classes with different dependencies our bootstrap file gets complicated quite quickly.
+Lets look at an example to explain the problem and work on a solution.

+#### Adding a clock service

+Lets assume that we want to show the current time in our Hello action.
+We could easily just call use one of the many ways to get the current time directly in the handle-method, but maybe we want to make that configurable and

 A dependency injector resolves the dependencies of your class and makes sure that the correct objects are injected when the class is instantiated.